The Willmore flow with prescribed isoperimetric ratio: Introduction and main results

 where $\Delta=\Delta_{g_f}$ denotes the Laplace--Beltrami operator on $(\Sigma, g_f)$.
 In \cite{McCoyWheelerClassification}, solutions to \eqref{eq:Helfrich eq} with small umbilic Willmore energy have been classified, depending on the sign of the \emph{Lagrange-multipliers} $\lambda_1$ and $\lambda_2$.
 We observe that for $\lambda_1, \lambda_2\in \R$ fixed, \eqref{eq:Helfrich eq} is also the Euler--Lagrange equation of the \emph{Helfrich energy} given by

 where the energy either penalizes or favors large area or volume, depending on the sign of $\lambda_1$ and $\lambda_2$, respectively.

-The $L^2$-gradient flow of the Willmore energy was introduced and studied by Kuwert and Schätzle in their fundamental works \cite{KSGF,KSSI,KSRemovability}.
-Adapting their methods, various authors have extended their results to related geometric evolution equations, including the \emph{surface diffusion flow} \cite{McCoyWheelerWilliams} and the Willmore flow of \emph{tori of revolution} \cite{DMSS20}.
-The \emph{Helfrich flow}, i.e.\ the $L^2$-gradient flow for the energy \eqref{eq:defHelrich}, and its asymptotic behavior have been studied in \cite{McCoyWheeler,BlattHelfrich}, where it was shown that finite time singularities must occur below a certain energy threshold.
+The $L^2$-gradient flow of the Willmore energy was introduced and studied by Kuwert and Schätzle in their seminal works \cite{KSGF,KSSI,KSRemovability}. \FFF Their methods are very robust and allow to handle also other situations, such as the \emph{surface diffusion flow} \cite{McCoyWheelerWilliams,MR2898774} and the Willmore flow of \emph{tori of revolution} \cite{DMSS20}. \EEE The locally constrained \emph{Helfrich flow}, i.e.\ the $L^2$-gradient flow for the energy \eqref{eq:defHelrich}, and its asymptotic behavior have been studied in \cite{McCoyWheeler,BlattHelfrich}, where it was shown that finite time singularities must occur below a certain energy threshold.
 However, this flow does not preserve the isoperimetric ratio.

 The goal of this article is to discuss a dynamic version of the minimization problem \eqref{eq:defbeta}.
 To this end, we introduce the \emph{Willmore flow with prescribed isoperimetric ratio}, which decreases $\CalW$ as fast as possible while keeping $\CalI(f)\equiv\CalI(f_0)=\sigma$ fixed.
 This yields the evolution equation